 How the transition team may choose to prioritize these appointments will depend on the president-elect's priorities as well as the economic and national security issues facing the new administration.
-To successfully build an agency's leadership team, the president-elect should collaborate with Cabinet nominees and the transition personnel team to choose leaders who will work well together and have skills complementary to the job.
-For example, if an agency head has not served in government, a deputy with such experience could help the secretary navigate the unique federal environment.

 As the transition team builds an agency's leadership team, they should consider nominating these individuals as a group along with the secretary nominee.
 The goal of nominating several individuals as part of a team, also known as "batching," is to help expedite the Senate's consideration, speed up the creation of each agency's leadership team and provide a head start in planning and implementing the new administration's priorities.
 Once the leadership team is selected, the president-elect could announce the slate, notify the Senate and encourage lawmakers to hold a hearing for the secretary-designate, and shortly thereafter hold a joint hearing for those nominated as part of the agency's leadership team.